openclimatedata/indcs/README.md

 Click forward and back in the INDC portal to get a full list of submitted INDCs.
 The resulting full table needs to be manually saved from the Developer Tools.
-The saved HTML file is parsed to generate a JSON file with links and submissions dates and to download all INDCs and accompanying files.
+The saved HTML file is parsed to generate a CSV file with links and submissions dates.
+For convenience all INDCs and accompanying files are downloaded, converted to PDF (for .doc, .docx and .xps files) and renamed in the `pdfs` directory..

 Python3 and the libraries in `scripts/requirements.txt` are used.
 It is recommended to use a Virtualenv.